clabat9/Topological-Slepians/README.md

 ## Summary
 The code  is ready to run  (with saving directory to be specified on local machines).
 For any questions, comments or suggestions, please e-mail Claudio Battiloro at claudio.battiloro@uniroma1.it.
 The results showed in the sparse representation curve are in sparsity.csv (that it the output of `simplicial_slepians_experiments.py`.
 The NMSE vs SNS curve of the denoising task can be obtained via the `denoising_curve_script_vs_SNR.m` that takes as inputs the denoising results (i.e. the outputs of `simplicial_slepians_experiments_denois.py`).

-Thanks to Mitch Roddenberry (Rice ECE) for sharing the code of his Hodgelets paper; this code is built on top of it.
+Thanks to Mitch Roddenberry (Rice ECE) for sharing the code of his Hodgelets paper; this code and the experimental set-up are built on top of it.

 ## Important files description